The Ministry of

-Matt 12:40 “For as Yonah was three days and three nights in the stomach of the great fish, so shall the Son of Adam be three days and three nights in the heart of the earth”.
+Matt 12:40 “For as Yonah was three nights and three days in the stomach of the great fish, so shall the Son of Adam be three nights and three days in the heart of the earth”.

 He showed for all that the Resurrection was as He had said earlier, a reality.

 On the 18th day of Aviv, the first day of the week (our Sunday) in the morning early and still dark, on the day of Wave Offering of the First Fruits, Mary Magdalene went to the tomb and found the stone rolled away, and ran and told Kepha (Peter) and Yohanan that He was not there.
 A Messenger had appeared to her and told her that Yahshua had been raised from the dead on the previous evening just before sunset on the Sabbath.
 He had been in the tomb for three nights and three days, exactly as the scriptures had said.
 Yahshua appeared to His disciples a number of times after His resurrection, mentioned in John chapters 20 and 21.